-- Have students collect data prior to this lesson about some aspect of their community, an experiment, an issue in the school, or another subject.
+- Have students collect data prior to this lesson about some aspect of their community, an experiment, an issue in the school, or from another subject.
 Have students record their observations or measurements over time. - Students can then use a line graph to represent the data and show a trend over time.
+Science experiments/growth plans would work best for this activity.

-Consolidating the lesson
+After the lesson